qoherent/ria-hub-docs/docs/content/.Installation/from-package.en-us.md

 bundled templates, options, plugins and themes are in `/usr/local/share/gitea`, and a start script is in `/usr/local/etc/rc.d/gitea`.

-To enable Gitea to run as a service, run `sysrc gitea_enable=YES` and start it with `service gitea start`.
+To enable RIA Hub to run as a service, run `sysrc gitea_enable=YES` and start it with `service gitea start`.

 ### Others

-Various other third-party packages of Gitea exist.
+Various other third-party packages of RIA Hub exist.
 To see a curated list, head over to [awesome-gitea](https://gitea.com/gitea/awesome-gitea/src/branch/master/README.md#user-content-packages).

 Do you know of an existing package that isn't on the list?
 Send in a PR to get it added!